limitless-dev/react-connect4-twitch/README.md

 | Allow switching players colors | ✅
 | Popup at end of game showing the winner name | ✅
 | Dark Mode | ✅
+| Redo last move button in menu bar | ✅
+| Timer for each move | ✅
 | Board Customization (size, color ...etc) | ⬜️

 ## Credits
-The game logic is forked from this
+The game logic is forked from this with many features and enhancements
 [repo here](https://github.com/mtliendo/connect4).

 ## Contribution